hashicorp/terraform-enterprise-helm/README.md

     helm get values terraform-enterprise -n <NAMESPACE>  > override.yaml

-Inside the override.yaml file, update the image tag to the version you want for the TFE upgrade and save the file.
+Inside the override.yaml file, update the image tag to the version you want for the Terraform Enterprise upgrade and save the file.

-To upgrade TFE, run the following commands:
+To upgrade Terraform Enterprise, run the following commands:

     helm upgrade -f values.yaml -f override.yaml terraform-enterprise -n <NAMESPACE> .